Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-Reviewing video World Models in Sec.~\ref{sec:video_wm} shows us the importance of creating world representations that enforce spatial consistency and meet memory constraints using solutions like kv-cache while still enforcing longer temporal consistency.
-We show state-of-the-art video World Model architectures in Figure~\ref{fig:vwm_architectures}.
-When we review embodied World Models in Sec.~\ref{sec:embodied_wm} we see the importance of leveraging multi-modal inputs to make precise locomotion possible.
-We also see in Sec.~\ref{sec:embodied_wm} that when training data is scarce, sim-to-real training can overcome this scarcity when World Models learn latent representations that are traversable and remain consistent under domain shift to real-world applications (discussed more in Sec.~\ref{sec:worldrep}).
-We show state-of-the-art embodied World Model architectures in Figure~\ref{fig:emb_architectures}.
-We propose in Sec.~\ref{sec:unified:cat} a new category of World Model called \textit{epistemic World Models} that we review in Sec.~\ref{sec:collab}.
-This domain includes agent frameworks for human-in-the-loop scientific discovery which serve as inspiration for overcoming research gap we have observed in latent World Model's capability for \textbf{\textit{meta-cognition}}.
-We show state-of-the-art epistemic World Model architectures in Figure~\ref{fig:vwm_architectures}.
+Reviewing video world models in Sec.~\ref{sec:video_wm} shows us the importance of creating world representations that enforce spatial consistency and meet memory constraints, using solutions like KV-cache, while still enforcing longer temporal consistency.
+We show state-of-the-art video world model architectures in Figures~\ref{fig:vwm_architecturesa} to~\ref{fig:vwm_architecturesc}.
+When we review embodied world models in Sec.~\ref{sec:embodied_wm} we see the importance of leveraging multi-modal inputs to make precise locomotion possible.
+We also see in Sec.~\ref{sec:embodied_wm} that when training data is scarce, sim-to-real training can overcome this scarcity when world models learn latent representations that are traversable and remain consistent under domain shift to real-world applications (discussed more in Sec.~\ref{sec:worldrep}).
+We show state-of-the-art embodied world model architectures in Figure~\ref{fig:emb_architecturesa} and~\ref{fig:emb_architecturesb}.
+We propose in Sec.~\ref{sec:unified:cat} a new category of world models called \textit{epistemic world models} that we review in Sec.~\ref{sec:collab}.
+This domain includes agent frameworks for human-in-the-loop scientific discovery which serve as inspiration for overcoming one of the research gaps that we have observed in the latent world model's \textbf{\textit{metacognition}} capability.
+We show state-of-the-art epistemic world model architectures in Figure~\ref{fig:collab_architectures}.